cvsvensson/QuantumDots.jl/README.md

 [![Build Status](https://github.com/cvsvensson/QuantumDots.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/cvsvensson/QuantumDots.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![codecov](https://codecov.io/gh/cvsvensson/QuantumDots.jl/branch/main/graph/badge.svg?token=34V1PF8DQA)](https://codecov.io/gh/cvsvensson/QuantumDots.jl)

+This package has been mostly superseded by [FermionicHilbertSpaces.jl](https://github.com/cvsvensson/FermionicHilbertSpaces.jl).

 This package provides some tools for working with quantum systems.
 The scope is not clearly defined and the api may change.
 As such, the package is not registered in the general registry but can be installed directly by
 ```julia
 using Pkg; Pkg.add(url="https://github.com/cvsvensson/QuantumDots.jl")